Fourth Stimulus Check: Will You Get Another Relief Payment?

 The housing market has also surged, thanks to low interest rates and people stuck at home realizing the limitations of their living space.
 The National Association of Realtors recently reported that the national median sales price for an existing home hit $350,300 in May, up 23.6 percent from May of 2020.
 That number rose all over the country.
 Much of that rise was helped along by houses priced above the median.
 Housing inventory increased over April, but was still down 20.6 percent year over year.
 And of the homes that sold in May, 89 percent were for sale for less than a month.

 The stock market continues to perform well too.
 The Dow Jones remains far above where it was at this time last year.
-It closed Friday afternoon at 34,876, not far from its recent record highs.
-This is despite a tumultuous week and concerns over inflation and eventual interest rate hikes.
+It reached in record territory on Wednesday, and closed Thursday afternoon at 34,934, close to that high.
+This is despite some lingering concerns over inflation and eventual interest rate hikes.
 Individual investors, flush with extra stimulus cash, have poured into the market.
 Bigger investors are betting on the strong economic recovery continuing as the year progresses.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”